EVE Valkyrie developer CCP Games goes cold on VR

 Stripe Atlas adds a tool to set up stock issues for founding teams as it builds its business services

-In another sign of scales majorly falling off of eyes where VR is concerned, games developer CCP Games — which made an big early bet on virtual reality gaming — is pulling the plug on two of its studios that had been working on VR titles.
+In another sign of scales majorly falling off of eyes where VR is concerned, games developer CCP Games — which made a big early bet on virtual reality gaming — is pulling the plug on two of its studios that had been working on VR titles.

 The news was reported earlier by GamesIndustry.biz which obtained the following statement from CCP about the move: